 Federico Maria Sardelli is one of the most interesting and eclectic artists of today.
-He is a conductor, virtuoso flautist, musicologist, composer, painter, engraver, satirical writer and best-selling author with L’Affare Vivaldi.
+He is a conductor, virtuoso flautist, musicologist, composer, painter, engraver, satirical writer and best-selling author with L’Affare Vivaldi which earned him the most prestigious Prix Pelléas.

 One of his foremost passions is composing, in the style and spirit of his beloved Baroque era.
 His works are not exercises in formal writing but the recreation of the daring originality and vibrant passion of the time, alive through the spirit of discovery.
 His catalogue comprises more than 280 compositions some of which have been released on CD.